Precious Metals from e-waste

 There is also a great difference in yield from ‘urban mining’ compared to traditional mining from ore out of the earth.
 From around 1 ton of ore you can expect around 9 grams of gold.
 From 1 ton of electronic waste you can expect to generate around 300 grams of gold!

 An Engineering & Physical Sciences Research Council (EPSRC) Research Grant was awarded in 2020 to develop this work in India.
+A book Brick Bread and Biscuit has been written detailing our work on this project.

 Scroll down to read press coverage and feature articles.